-11061: Biometry 811(8) or 821(8): Biometrical Applications 39632: Horticultural Science 871(172): Master's thesis
+11061: Biometry 821(8): Biometrical applications 39632: Horticultural Science 871(172): Master's thesis

 After completion of the research you must submit a thesis to the satisfaction of the examiners and present a seminar.
 You will be expected to defend your thesis during this seminar.